FarronF/limerick-council-meetings/meetings/2025/05/26-Full Meeting of Limerick City and County Council/Minutes - Ordinary Meeting of Limerick City and County Council - 31st March 2025.md

 (iv)

-Circulated, report of the Chairperson of the **Community, Leisure, Arts, Heritage andCulture Strategic Policy Committee** dated 20th March, 2025, in relation to meeting of
+Circulated, report of the Chairperson of the **Community, Leisure, Arts, Heritage and**

+**Culture Strategic Policy Committee** dated 20th March, 2025, in relation to meeting of

 the Committee held on 12th March, 2025.